harikolavasi/LendingClubCaseStudy/README.md

 ## Conclusions

 - Major driving factor which can be used to predict the chance of defaulting and avoiding Credit Loss:
+  1. Home ownership of the applicant
+  2. Verification Status of the loan application
+  3. Loan Status - Dependent column
+  4. Purpose of the loan given by applicant
+  5. Month on which loan was applied
+  6. Number of publicly recorded bankruptcies applied by the applicant
+  7. Debt-to-income ratio of the customer
+- additional analysis
+  8. Loan tenure to loan_status correlation
+  9. Loan status and public bankruptcies of the applicant correlation
+  10. Loan status and home ownership of the applicant correlation
+  11. Loan status and loan amount of the applicant correlation
+  12. Loan status and Verification Status of the application correlation
+  13. Loan status and interest rates of the loan correlation
+  14. Loan status and debt-to-income ratio correlation
+  15. Loan status and annul_inc of the applicant correlation
+  16. Loan status and purpose of loan correlation